Gatlinburg, Tennessee, USA travel guide

 Where to Stay

-The Westgate Smoky Mountain Resort & Spa is an excellent choice for families, offering spacious accommodations and fantastic amenities like multiple pools and a waterpark.
-With rates typically ranging from $150-$350/night, it provides great value and entertainment for everyone.
+The Westgate Smoky Mountain Resort & Spa is an excellent choice for families, offering spacious villas, multiple pools, and even an indoor waterpark.
+With prices ranging from $150–$350/night, it provides fantastic value and endless entertainment for kids after a day of exploring.

 Leif's Tip